fbaeuerlein/cpp-vscode-guide/README.md

 ### Remote SSH Extension

 If you are developing for remotely connected devices (e.g. RPi), the [Remote - SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) extension saves a lot of time.
 It enables you to work with VS Code like you are used to work locally.
 The communication is done via SSH.
-So also autlogin via certificates is possible.
+So also autologin via certificates is possible.

 ![SSH extension](images/ssh-ext.png)